tensorflow/tfjs-models/deeplab/README.md

 # Semantic Segmentation in the Browser: DeepLab v3 Model

+## This model is a work-in-progress and has not been released yet.
+We will update this README when the model is released and usable

 This package contains a standalone implementation of the DeepLab inference pipeline, as well as a [demo](./demo), for running semantic segmentation using TensorFlow.js.

 ![DeepLab Demo](./docs/deeplab-demo.gif)